Digital Imaging & Video Recovery Team

 Cellebrite Certified Mobile Examiners Course (5 days)

 The Cellebrite Certified Mobile Examiners Course is designed for the intermediate or advanced investigator / digital forensic examiner.
-This five-day, 35-hour class combines the curriculum from the Cellebrite Certified Logical Operator (CCLO) and the Cellebrite Certified Physical Analyst (CCPA) courses, providing the participant with an intensive exposure to Cellebrite UFED, the Physical Analyzer software, and the core competencies associated with examining mobile devices using Cellebrite’s tools and methods.
-During the course, optional written exams and practical skill challenges are administered, and students may earn the Cellebrite Certified Logical Operator Certificate (CCLO) and the Cellebrite Certified Physical Analyst (CCPA).
+This five-day, 35-hour class combines the curriculum from the Cellebrite Certified Operator (CCO) and the Cellebrite Certified Physical Analyst (CCPA) courses, providing the participant with an intensive exposure to Cellebrite UFED, the Physical Analyzer software, and the core competencies associated with examining mobile devices using Cellebrite’s tools and methods.
+During the course, optional written exams and practical skill challenges are administered, and students may earn the Cellebrite Certified Operator (CCO) and the Cellebrite Certified Physical Analyst (CCPA).
 The cost for this course is $3,850 per student.
 Visit Cellebrite's Learning Center for more information regarding their various certifications.
-The two certifications listed above are described on two separate Learning Center pages; this page describes the Cellebrite Certified Logical Operator (CCLO) and this page describes the Cellebrite Physical Analyst (CCPA).
+The two certifications listed above are described on two separate Learning Center pages; this page describes the Cellebrite Certified Operator (CCO) and this page describes the Cellebrite Physical Analyst (CCPA).

 Image Scan Training